Ghaith-Shammout/PowerShell/Introduction.md

 ## Why should you learn Powershell?

-## 10 Powerful Use cases of Powershell
+## 10 Powerful Use Cases of Powershell